bbkscala17/SDP-repo/exercises/week08/readme.md

 Again this is similar to adaptor except that we use adaptor in 3rd party or legacy code, but we use the Bridge pattern when we design from the outset

+#Q11 - Composite Design Pattern

+This pattern is for composing objects into tree structures (nodes, leafs) to represent whole-part hierarchies.
+Each object can be treated independently or they can be treated as a nested set using the same interface

+e.g. if you have a shopping cart and want the total cost, you could call the cost() method on the whole cart or one item, or perhaps just those items in the 'books' catergory

+When to use it?
+Anywhere that a tree structure makes sense.  e.g. file systems are a good candidate as they are pure tree structures with directories as nodes and files as leafs

+The four participants are:
+- composite - this is like the node in the tree or the directory in the file structure.
+Can contain other composites or leafs.
+Contains its own name and methods to describe its contents
+- leaf - final elements e.g. items in shopping cart.
+Contains its own name and method to get it
+- component - the interface for both the composite and the leaf.
+- tree object which implements component interface so contains methods for adding and removing units and has a list of its childen